SPEC v2.1 — Sealed Mode

 Sealed-mode entries MUST NEVER appear in /lookup_hash.
 The endpoint keys on naked sha256(file_bytes); sealed manifests do not store that field, so they would not match a lookup query in any case.
 Implementation MUST additionally skip records where mode == "sealed" as defense in depth.

 The duplicate-detection preflight that runs client-side on file-pick is disabled in sealed mode.
-Submitting the same file twice produces two independent sealed receipts (different salts, different commitments) — by design.
+Submitting the same file twice produces two independent sealed proofs (different salts, different commitments) — by design.

 Manifest-mode bundles (mode == "manifest", e.g. the manifest-items-v1 scheme) are likewise not resolvable via /lookup_hash.
 The endpoint keys on sha256(file_bytes) (or, for merkle-row schemes, the commit-doc sha — see SPEC_merkle_row.md); manifest-mode bundles bind multiple files via a Merkle root and do not populate file_sha256_hex, so no query against the naked-sha oracle can find them.
 Verify a manifest-mode anchor by holding the bundle and chain-confirming the txid directly, or by re-deriving the root from the leaves the customer holds locally and matching against manifest.root in the bundle JSON.